Quantum Ostrogradsky theorem: Introduction

-\para{Introduction} The Ostrogradsky theorem states that any Lagrangian which contains more than first-order time derivatives and is non-degenerate with respect to the highest-order derivatives leads to a classical Hamiltonian which is not bounded due to its linear dependence on the canonical momenta~\cite{Ostrogradsky:1850fid, Woodard:2015zca}.
+The Ostrogradsky theorem states that any Lagrangian which contains more than first-order time derivatives and is non-degenerate with respect to the highest-order derivatives leads to a classical Hamiltonian which is not bounded due to its linear dependence on the canonical momenta~\cite{Ostrogradsky:1850fid, Woodard:2015zca}.
 It implies that there is in general no stable configuration, which is known as the Ostrogradsky instability.
-Because of its generality, this theorem is powerful and provides severe restriction for constructing consistent higher-derivative theories.
+Recently, a generalization of the Ostrogradsky theorem has been investigated extensively.
+It was proved in~\cite{Motohashi:2014opa} that even though a higher-derivative Lagrangian is degenerate with respect to the highest-order derivatives and hence avoids the original Ostrogradsky theorem, a nondegeneracy with respect to the next-highest order derivatives still makes the Hamiltonian unbounded.
+Furthermore, analysis on more general Lagrangian involving multiple kinds of variables with arbitrary higher derivatives was established recently~\cite{Langlois:2015cwa,Motohashi:2016ftl,Motohashi:2017eya,Motohashi:2018pxg}.
+These generalizations of the original Ostrogradsky theorem are powerful and provide severe restriction for constructing consistent higher-derivative theories.

 However, the unboundedness of the classical Hamiltonian does not always mean that the corresponding quantum Hamiltonian is also unbounded since the canonical momentum cannot be varied independently of its conjugate variable due to the uncertainty principle.
 For instance, the Hamiltonian of the hydrogen atom is classically unbounded but bounded from below quantum mechanically.
 It is then an interesting question to ask if the Ostrogradsky theorem remains true even at the quantum level.
-Although it has been considered in the literature that the theorem still holds quantum mechanically~\cite{Woodard:2015zca}, to the best of our knowledge, there are no explicit and quantitative studies that address this issue.
-In this Letter, we prove that the Hamiltonian of the nondegenerate Lagrangian containing higher-order time derivatives is unbounded quantum mechanically and has no ground state.
+While the original Ostrogradsky theorem on the highest derivatives was considered at the quantum level in \cite{Raidal:2016wop}, there are no explicit and quantitative studies that address this issue for the generalizations of the Ostrogradsky theorem.